ucsb-seclab/greed/README.md

 <img align="left" width="250"  src="greed.png">

-A symbolic executor for the TAC IR used by Gigahorse
+A symbolic execution engine for the TAC IR used by Gigahorse.

 ### Installation
 ```bash